amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

   directory on MiSTer.
 It contains viewport cropping settings to make nice 5x (NTSC) and 4x (PAL) scaling ratios for 1080p output resolution possible.

+- To make NTSC resolutions scale properly, you need to use 0.5x scale mode.
+  If this is not already your default, add the following to your `MiSTer.ini`
+  file:

+  [Minimig]
+  vscale_mode=2

 - Either copy minimig.cfg from the config directory to the corresponding directory on MiSTer, or load the Minimig core and set up a profile with the following settings: